‘UK benefited least from our greatest achievement,’

 With the 2nd highest net contributions, the UK got the least benefit from the EU’s pride and joy

 All readers will remember how the EU’s Single Market was held up by the state-sponsored Remain Establishment as the jewel amongst the reasons why it was essential for the United Kingdom to remain a member of the European Union.
+The Rejoin campaign continues this false mantra to this day.

 Prime Minister David Cameron, Chancellor George Osborne, and all of “the Great and the Good” didn’t stop talking about it.
 Without being a member of the Single Market, the public was told, the UK was more or less finished.
 Between 500,000-820,000 people would lose their jobs almost immediately, the UK economy would fall off a cliff, house prices would plummet, and the defence of the Realm would be in peril.